A list of study materials to get your private pilot license with ease.

 In VFR flights, the landing begins even before entering the traffic pattern.

 One mistake leads to another and, finally, a lousy landing.
-With little changes to how you maneuver the aircraft during and timing, a turn can significantly improve your touchdown.
+With little changes to how you manoeuvre the aircraft during and timing, a turn can significantly improve your touchdown.

 A flight instructor can’t explain all the details during a flight, but if you read a flying handbook, you’ll know every tiny detail about controlling an aircraft.